masikol/kromsatel/README.md

 Output:

   -o (--outdir) -- output directory.
       Default value is './kromsatel_output'

 Miscellaneous:

   -t (--threads) -- number of threads to launch.
       Default: 1 thread.

   -m (--min-len) -- minimum length of an output read.
       Default: 25 bp.

--a (--blast-task) -- BLASTn task to launch.
+  -k (--blast-task) -- BLASTn task to launch.
       Allowed values: 'megablast', 'dc-megablast', 'blastn'.
       Default is 'megablast'.

   -c (--chunk-size) -- number of reads to blast within a single query.
       The larger is the chunk size, the higher is the memory consumption.
       Default: 1000 reads.

+  --crop-len -- number of nucleotides to crop from end of reads
+      originating from a non-specific amplicon.
+      Default: 27 bp.
 ```

 ### Examples